 Not all humidifiers use wicks.
 So, the first step here is to determine whether your model uses one.
 Mostly, you’ll find the wick in evaporative humidifiers.
 These wicks aren’t designed to serve you forever.
 Over time, they become packed with sediments extracted from the water, which can comprise their efficiency and function.
 At that point, replacement becomes necessary.

 The good news is that you don’t need to replace the wick as often as the filter.
-Instead, you only need to change the wick once every humidification season or twice per humidification season if you use hard/tap water.
+Instead, you only need to change the wick once every humidification season or twice per humidification season if you use hard water in the humidifier.

 Finally, to prevent or minimize mold, you also need to regularly clean the humidifier according to the manufacturers’ recommendations.